 Fire extinguishers are located at waist height near room and building exits.
-At the CMCF, there is a fire extinguisher located near the exit inside each hutch, as well as near the neareste emergency exit (see map).
+At the CMCF, there is a fire extinguisher located near the exit inside each hutch, as well as at the nearest emergency exit (see map).
 The fire extinguishers around CMCF are type BC.
 If there is a fire that cannot be put out immediately, calmly leave the building by the nearest Emergency Exit, pulling the fire alarm on the way out.
 Proceed to the front lawn area for further instructions (see Emergency Evacuation).

 Each beamline has a Health and Safety Information Centre (see map), where four items are posted:

 Permit.
 Information for accessing the electronic permit.
 All experiments require a valid permit.
-The permit is organized through the Users Office and HSE.
-Without a permit, the floor coordinator or HSE personnel can stop work on a beamline.
+Without a permit, the floor coordinator or HSE personnel can stop work on the beamline.